%@ Page Language="C#" AutoEventWireup="true" Inherits="System.Web.UI.Page" %>

 Classrooms are centers of dialogue and discussion, emphasizing seminar course settings.
 Students have many opportunities to work in small teams in the classroom and with faculty on research projects, as well as with peers in residence hall learning activities.
 Advanced computing and networking capabilities are available in buildings and central outside gathering areas.
 All undergraduate students receive a laptop computer which is included intuition.
 All undergraduates also study a non-native language and spend a semester of their junior year abroad in a country where that language is spoken.
 Study abroad is included in tuition.

 SUA currently offers a B.A. in Liberal Arts, with concentrations in Environmental Studies; Humanities; International Studies; and Social and Behavioral Sciences.
-SUA also offers an MA in Second and Foreign Language Education with a concentration in Teaching English to Speakers of Other Languages and a Certificate Program in Teaching Japanese as a Foreign Language.
+SUA also offers an MA in Educational Leadership and Societal Change.

 Soka University is founded upon the Buddhist principles of peace, human rights and the sanctity of life.
 The curriculum is non-sectarian.
 Educational objectives are fostered at the university through the commitment to rigorous academic endeavors, free and open dialogue, and an appreciation for human diversity.
 Education is an integrating process in which students gain an awareness of the interdependence of themselves, others and the environment.
 Wisdom, courage and compassion - values treasured by the university -- do not exist in isolation.
 They emerge in individuals as they learn the importance of service to others, to the natural world around them, and to the great cause of peace and freedom.